 Phone: (877) 458-1001

-Because tongue weight must be included in the GVWR, you will need to know how much weight capacity you need to have “left over” for when you hook up your trailer.
+The tongue weight must be included in the GVWR.
+You will need to know how much weight capacity you need to have “leftover” for when you hook up your trailer.

 For example, if you have a 5,000-pound truck with a 6,300 pound GVWR, you can safely carry 1,300 pounds in the vehicle.
 If you are towing a trailer with a 300-pound tongue weight, the amount of passengers and gear you can carry is reduced to 1,000 pounds.

-For some, this is an obvious decision, for others maybe not.
-Trailers are divided into several classes and the two most common for consumers are Cargo/Enclosed trailers & Utility/Open trailers.
-Both Cargos and Utilities are offered in a wide range of sizes.
-Obviously, your first consideration is the dimensions and weight of the biggest and heaviest stuff you may need to haul.
+For some, this is an obvious decision, for others, maybe not.
+Trailers are divided into several classes, and the two most common for consumers are Cargo/Enclosed trailers & Utility/Open trailers.
+Both Cargo and Utility trailers are offered in a wide range of sizes at each Leonard location.
+Your first consideration is the dimensions and weight of the biggest and heaviest stuff you may need to haul.

 Talk to a representative with any questions!